 Translators automatically become a member of the TA on joining the SoA.

-The TA programmes events such as the [email protected] festival (31 October – 4 November 2022) and is a partner in the Literary Translation Centre at the London Book Fair (5-7 April 2022).
+The TA programmes events such as the TA@Home festival (31 October – 4 November 2022) and is a partner in the Literary Translation Centre at the London Book Fair (12-14 March 2024).

 The TA is committed to the need for more openness and opportunities in publishing, more visibility of translators of colour and more proactive intervention to help dismantle the institutional barriers faced by early career translators.
 Read our call for change.

-Current campaigns include #TranslatorsOnTheCover and increasing the eligibility, recognition and rewarding of translations in literary prizes.
-The TA recently joined the SoA and CEATL in condemning the Hungarian government’s crackdown on LGBT rights,
+Current campaigns include #TranslatorsOnTheCover and advocating for greater accessibility within the profession.
+The TA recently joined the SoA and CEATL in condemning the Hungarian government’s crackdown on LGBT rights, The committee also has a working group looking at theatre translation and is working towards publishing a new guide on translating for the theatre in summer 2023.

 Reasons to Join the TA